oapicf/pinterest-sdk/clients/swift5/generated/docs/CustomerListsAPI.md

 Create customer lists

 <p>Create a customer list from your records(hashed or plain-text email addresses, or hashed MAIDs or IDFAs).</p> <p>A customer list is one of the four types of Pinterest audiences: for more information, see <a href=\"https://help.pinterest.com/en/business/article/audience-targeting\" target=\"_blank\">Audience targeting</a> or the <a href=\"/docs/api-features/targeting-overview/\" target=\"_blank\">Audiences</a> section of the ads management guide.<p/> <p><b>Please review our <u><a href=\"https://help.pinterest.com/en/business/article/audience-targeting#section-13341\" target=\"_blank\">requirements</a></u> for what type of information is allowed when uploading a customer list.</b></p> <p>When you create a customer list, the system scans the list for existing Pinterest accounts; the list must include at least 100 Pinterest accounts.
 Your original list will be deleted when the matching process is complete.
-The filtered list – containing only the Pinterest accounts that were included in your starting list – is what will be used to create the audience.</p> <p>Note that once you have created your customer list, you must convert it into an audience (of the “ CUSTOMER_LIST” type) using the <a href=\"#operation/create_audience_handler\">create audience endpoint</a> before it can be used.</p>
+The filtered list – containing only the Pinterest accounts that were included in your starting list – is what will be used to create the audience.</p> <p>To use your customer list after creating it, convert it into a customer list audience by passing the `CUSTOMER_LIST` audience type at the <a href=\"https://developer.pinterest.com/docs/api/v5/audiences-create\" target=\"blank\">create audience endpoint</a>.</p>

 ### Example
 ```swift